dartoos-dev/flutter_brand_palettes/README.md

 - Just open an [issue](https://github.com/dartoos-dev/flutter_brand_palettes/issues), enter
-  the brand or company name, and it will be implemented as soon as possible.
+  the brand or company name, and the brand colors will be implemented as soon as possible.

+**Note:** It doesn't matter the size or relevance of the company, not even if it is a tech company.

 ## List of Color Palettes (A-Z)

-For more in-depth details — the colors hex codes, classes, etc. —, check the [color-palettes](https://pub.dev/documentation/flutter_brand_palettes/latest/palettes/palettes-library.html) API documentation.
+For more in-depth details — such as the hex codes, classes, etc. —, check the [color-palettes](https://pub.dev/documentation/flutter_brand_palettes/latest/palettes/palettes-library.html) API documentation.